 So a quick primer:

 “R” is our second child, the Monster’s younger brother.
 (You’ll find that I refer to most folks by initials in here.)
-R is four, going on six-feet-under, and otherwise settling into what can pass for a neurotypical child, albeit a scarily intelligent one.
-R reads, uses long words, and is a general pain in the posterior, as most four year olds should be.
+R is nine, going on six-feet-under, and otherwise settling into what can pass for a neurotypical child, albeit a scarily intelligent one.
+R reads, plays Roblox and Minecraft, and is a general pain in the posterior, as most nine year olds should be.

 My wife is a stay-at-home mother, so she’s the one who frequently goes with the Monster to his therapies and deals with doctors while I’m at the office.
 She’s also the one who, more often than not, keeps me honest when I tell a whopper as part of a story around here.

 I’m the designated bull-in-a-china-shop, who appears when needed to drop the hammer on folks.
 When I’m not raising hell on the Monster’s behalf, I work as a manager to software engineers, as my way of paying the bills and keeping insurance coverage to pay for the Monster’s therapies.

 And this, folks, is our life in a nutshell…